unicef-drp/mics-geocoding/CONTRIBUTING.md

-# Contributing to MICS GIS Plugin
+# Contributing to MICS Geocode Plugin

-Thank you for your interest in contributing to the MICS GIS Plugin!
+Thank you for your interest in contributing to the MICS Geocode Plugin!
 This document provides guidelines for contributing to the project.

 ## Table of Contents